mitsuba-renderer/enoki/docs/intro.rst

-   (e.g. *atan2*) use the back-ends as an abstract interface to the hardware, which means that it's simple to support other instruction sets such as a hypothetical future AVX1024 or even an entirely different architecture (e.g.
-   ARM) by just adding a new back-end.
+   (e.g. *atan2*) use the back-ends as an abstract interface to the hardware, which means that it's simple to support other instruction sets such as a hypothetical future AVX1024 or even an entirely different architecture (e.g. a DSP chip) by just adding a new back-end.

 9. **License**: Enoki is available under a non-viral open source license (3-clause BSD).